 Children's treatment should be designed with an understanding of each child's level of development, and with procedures that will assist children in developing the coping skills they will need to function successfully as they mature.
 Children who learn to use active coping skills (e.g., engaging with others and asking for help) have better outcomes than those who continue to rely on more primitive coping methods, such as avoidance or suppression of emotions.
 Children also adjust better to parental separation, remarriage, and other transitions when they are able to participate in active decision-making in both homes, and when they are able to establish healthy and supportive relationships with peers.
-Even when children learn to use active problem-solving skills in school and apply them in social situations, they often continue to rely on dysfunctional approaches to family problems.
+Even when children learn to use active problem solving skills in school and apply them in social situations, they often continue to rely on dysfunctional approaches to family problems.
 For this reason, it is essential that therapists actively support children in developing active coping responses to family issues.

-Children of divorce are often required to adapt to a two-household family structure in which they may spend less time with both parents and experience several lifestyle changes.
+Children of divorce are often required to adapt to a two-household family structure in which they may spend less time with both parents and experience several life style changes.
 Post-divorce family systems are often characterized by both children and parents experiencing greater stress, depression, internal and interpersonal conflict, changes in familiar routines and perceived loneliness.
 Parents may be more preoccupied with their own emotional issues and less effective, consistent and attentive to their children.
-As a result, children must learn to communicate their needs clearly and effectively, so that they are more likely to gain the attention and understanding of adults or older siblings.
+As a result, children must learn to communicate their

+- 20. Studies are summarized in Ceci & Bruck, supra note 2, and Debra A. Poole & Michael E. Lamb, Investigative Interviews of Children: a Guide for Helping Professionals (1998). - 21.
+Dunn et al., supra note 3; Kelly & Emery, supra note 3. - 22.
+Fields & Prinz, supra note 3. - 23.
+ROBERT E. EMERY, MARRIAGE, DIVORCE, AND CHILDREN'S ADJUSTMENT (2nd ed.
+1999); - E. MAVIS HETHERINGTON & JOHN KELLY, FOR BETTER OR WORSE: DIVORCE RECONSIDERED needs clearly and effectively, so that they are more likely to gain the attention and understanding of adults or older siblings.
 In most cases, this requires that the children communicate verbally, and that the therapist assist parents in recognizing and responding appropriately to their children's needs, including setting appropriate limits.
 These active relationship skills are also essential to children's abilities to form healthy relationships with peers and to form healthy intimate relationships as they mature.